-Have you thought about setting recovery goals for yourself?
+Have you thought about setting addiction recovery goals for yourself?
 When people first enter treatment, they usually do so with one goal in mind: sobriety.
 Just getting free from drugs or alcohol and spending days without abusing a substance can seem as if you achieved an incredible goal.

 It is an amazing goal, but there’s more to recovery than just abstaining from your addictive behavior.
 To address the reasons why you abused substances in the first place, you need to create a plan for your recovery.
-Part of that plan includes specific recovery goals.
+Part of that plan includes specific addiction recovery goals.

 The acronym SMART is often used to describe the process by which you can set realistic goals.
 Goals are easiest to achieve when they are:

 - Specific — You need to define your goals in a specific way.
 If they are too vague, you may not be motivated enough to achieve them.

 - Measurable — You can only know when you’ve made progress towards a goal if you can measure that progress.

 - Actionable — Goals have to be within your power to achieve or act upon.
 If they depend on everyone else around you, they’re not your goals, but theirs.